Yongpyong Resort Guide

 The nearby town of Daegwalnyeong-Myeon doesn’t provide much in the form of entertainment, but for those staying on a longer duration it is worth going to for an evening meal with a more local flavour.

-Looking ahead to the Winter Olympics 2018 hosted by South Korea, Yongpyong is the chosen venue for the alpine skiing events.
-Alpensia resort is only a 10 minute drive away and is the site for the Olympic Village and also home of the ski jump stadium, biathlon and Nordic centres, and sliding centre.
+Yongpyong was the chosen venue for the alpine skiing events at the Winter Olympics 2018.
+Alpensia Resort is only a 10 minute drive away and was the site for the Olympic Village and also home of the ski jump stadium, biathlon and Nordic centres, and sliding centre.
 It has the feel of a small North American resort with a selection of easy runs, making a great half day excursion from Yongpyong.
-There will be exciting developments in both resorts in the upcoming years.